MarcBrinner/Cube/README.md

 # Cube
 Solving a Rubik's Cube with attention-based neural networks

 This project creates, trains and evaluates different neural network models that can be used to solve the Rubik's Cube.
+Further information about everything done in this project can be found in the file "Cube.pdf".

 The resources provided here include:
 * The tensorflow code to create the neural network models.